tustin2121/James_Somerton_Transcripts/_videos/qa3A_ery3Hg.md

 Even when his own employees push back against his reluctance to say that gay kids are valid, he prefers to make these conversations as hush hush and in-house as possible. <mark>Disney’s chief diversity officer sent a message to staff on March 2 referencing</mark> <q>“deeply troubling and heartbreaking”</q> <mark>developments in the news, noting that Chapek had asked </mark><q>“to meet with leaders in our company’s LGBTQ+ community to discuss how Disney can best support these important and valued employees and cast members.”</q>

-She went on to say that <mark>the company would schedule</mark> <mark>“Reimagine Tomorrow,”</mark> <q id="fab-quote-loc">conversation on March 22nd that will be dedicated to “issues of concern to our LGBTQ+ colleagues,”</q>[^fab-quote] and announced a company-wide “Reimagine Tomorrow Global Summit” for April 13th.
+She went on to say that <mark>the company would schedule</mark> <mark>“Reimagine Tomorrow,”</mark> <q id="fab_quote">conversation on March 22nd that will be dedicated to “issues of concern to our LGBTQ+ colleagues,”</q>[^fab-quote] and announced a company-wide “Reimagine Tomorrow Global Summit” for April 13th.
 The assumption is that Chapek *will* take part in these events, but that has yet to be seen.

 [^fab-quote]: Despite this "quote" being shown on screen, it's not a real quote.
 He's basically just quoting his own script at us.
 Counting this as <span class="misinfo">misinformation</span>.